pooncs/learn_cv_with_cpp/Module_13/ex04_ekf/readme.md

 -   **Sensors:** Radar/Lidar gives range ($r$) and bearing ($\phi$), not Cartesian $(x,y)$.
     $r = \sqrt{x^2 + y^2}$, $\phi = \arctan(y/x)$.

+**Analogy:** Think of walking in a dark room.
+You know roughly how much you stepped (prediction), and you touch a wall (measurement).
+A Linear Kalman Filter assumes the walls are always straight and you walk in straight lines.
+An Extended Kalman Filter allows for curved walls and walking in circles by approximating them as small straight lines (tangents) at each step.

 ## Theory: EKF Equations
 **State:** $x_k = f(x_{k-1}, u_k) + w_k$
 **Measurement:** $z_k = h(x_k) + v_k$